AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 ![](../assets/ui/activate-destinations/configure-destination-schedule.png)

-A popover appears, showing options to create the segment schedule.
+A dialog appears, showing options to create the segment schedule.

 * **File export**: You have the option to either export either full files or incremental files.
 Exporting a full file publishes a complete snapshot of all the profiles that qualify for that segment.
 Exporting an incremental file publishes the delta of profiles that qualify for that segment since the last export.
 * **Frequency**: If **[!UICONTROL Export full files]** is selected, you have the option to export **[!UICONTROL Once]** or **[!UICONTROL Daily]**.
 If **[!UICONTROL Export incremental files]** is selected, you only have the option to export **[!UICONTROL Daily]**.
 Exporting a file **[!UICONTROL Once]** exports the file one time.
 Exporting a file **[!UICONTROL Daily]** exports the file every day from the start date to the end date at 12:00 AM UTC (7:00 PM EST) if full files is selected and 12:00 PM UTC (7:00 AM EST) if incremental files is selected.